vgwidt/sumi/README.md

 ### Down the pipe
 These are some features I'm looking to add:
 - [ ] Custom landing page (i.e. set wiki instead of tickets)
-- [ ] Ability to filter for multiple assignees, statuses, etc.
-- [ ] Allow for custom sorting
 - [ ] Tasklists for tickets
 - [ ] Show number of notes and tasks for a ticket in ticket list
 - [ ] Show description preview for a ticket on ticket list